-These mini cranberry lemon cakes are a nice alternative to heavily spiced desserts around Christmas time, and can also be made as muffins.
+These vegan mini cranberry cakes are a nice alternative to heavily spiced desserts around Christmas time, and can also be made as muffins.
 Topped with a maple glaze, they’re perfect for the holidays.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.